The antidote to uncertainty: Guarantees from 100-year-old insurers.

 But if you are looking to create outcomes that are lasting and permanent, term can be the most expensive.
 If it expires when you are 40, 50, or 60, and you still want to protect your family or spouse when you are 70,80, and 90--you will find term to be cost prohibitive in many cases.

-The key problem with term: you are betting AGAINST yourself.
+In a sense, you are betting AGAINST yourself.
 With permanent cash value life insurance, that pays living benefits for long term care (by converting the death benefit to long term care benefits) you are betting ON yourself.

 How do you know which is right for you?
 How can you compare without sales pressure?
 For an experienced insurance advisor who works with a fiduciary duty, we can help.